 ARKit and GPS data

-During the test process i came up the idea to combine the local ARKit tracking with GPS wayfinding.
+During the test process, I came up with the idea to combine the local ARKit tracking with GPS wayfinding.
 This resulted in a rough working version of a “Pokémon Go” type of experience.

-– play specific peaces of music at a specific locations in the real world
+– play specific parts of music at a specific location in the real world

 – show it on a map

-You can see the outcome of these test below.
+You can see the outcome of these tests below.